radiantlogic-v8/documentation-new/documentation/hardening-guide/01-securing-radiantone-configuration-and-administration.md

 - RadiantOne Admin Service HTTP Ports: 9100 and 9101 (SSL)
 - Zookeeper (configuration management): 2181 (ZK Client port), 2182 (JMX), 2888(ZK Ensemble port), 3888 (ZK Leader Election Port)

-><span style="color:red">**IMPORTANT NOTE – if you are using third party tools, that are monitoring the above components, then all ports listed above might be required for their service.
-Also, if you want to allow administration/configuration of RadiantOne remotely, the Control Panel HTTP port must be made available.**
+>[!warning] if you are using third party tools, that are monitoring the above components, then all ports listed above might be required for their service.
+Also, if you want to allow administration/configuration of RadiantOne remotely, the Control Panel HTTP port must be made available.

 - SMTP emails for alerts and other notifications use outbound ports 25 and 465 (SSL).